StackVista/stackstate-docs/use/events/event-notifications.md

 ### State change events

 Metrics and events data flow through StackState topology elements in telemetry streams.
 These telemetry streams are used by [health checks](../checks-and-monitors/add-a-health-check.md) to determine the health state of an element.
 For every change in health state, at least one state change event is generated.
-Event notification or actions can be triggered whenever state changed events are generated for a component in the view.
+Event notifications or actions can be triggered whenever state changed events are generated for a component in the view.

 The event types generated when an element state changes are described below.